SamHuth/samhuth-11ty/ai.md

 AI is pretty cool and can serve some really interesting functions.
 AI shows it's best value when used as a tool, not when it's forced into places it doesn't need to be.
 Most common use case seems to be using it to create slop.

-YouTube summarising livestream comments in a message is an annoying waste.
-It would take the same cognitive power to read the AI comment, as it would to come to the same conclusion yourself.

 <br />

 ### How I use AI